 Wondering what animals live in the Amazon?
 The answers may spook you.
-Animals wreak havoc all over the globe, but those that are unique to the Amazon River are especially scary.
-These are some of the most fascinating and downright alarming animals.
+Animals wreak havoc all over the globe, but those unique to the Amazon River are especially scary.
+Check out the Amazon's most fascinating and downright alarming animals.
 And when you've scared yourself straight, check out our guide on how to survive in the Amazon rainforest, if you ever get lost there.

 Tyrant King Leeches